Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix B. Derivations for Finding the Worst-Case Unmeasured Confounder

 \begin{lem}\mbox{} For each \(s\), \(\alpha(T, \trr, \mathbf{u} + \Delta \mathbf{e}_s)\) is monotone in \(\Delta\in \mathbb{R}\), where $\mathbf{e}_s$ is an $N$-dimensional vector with $1$ in the $s$-th entry and $0$ elsewhere.
 As a result,

-\end{lem} Lemma~\ref{lem:corner_solution} establishes that the search for the worst-case unmeasured confounder $\mathbf{u}^+$ can be restricted to the $2^N$ corners of the unit cube, that is, to $\mathbf{u} \in \{0,1\}^N$.
+\end{lem} Lemma~\ref{lem:corner_solution} establishes that the search for the worst-case unmeasured confounder $\mathbf{u}^+$ can be restricted to the $2^N$ corners of the unit cube, i.e., $\mathbf{u} \in \{0,1\}^N$.
 We note, however, that this property does not hold for every sensitivity model.
-See Appendix E for a counterexample and a discussion of this limitation. \begin{proof} We can rewrite the significance level into its equivalence based on B.1:
+A counterexample and further discussion of this limitation are provided in Appendix E. \begin{proof} We can rewrite $\alpha(T,\rr,\mathbf{u})$ into its equivalent form based on B.1:

 Fix a specific index $s$, and write $\widetilde{{\mathcal{Z}}}(\mathbf{N}_{I.}) = \Omega_{1} \cup \Omega_{0}$, where

 and $(\tilde{\mathbf{z}}\bm{\delta})_s$ denotes the $s$-th entry of the N-dimensional vector $\tilde{\mathbf{z}} \bm{\delta}$.
 Also define